aosync/how-to-dotfiles/dots/README.md

 The dots repo is created and managed at `.local/share/dots` but it can be overriden with `DOTS_REPO` env var.

-First, set your repo remote url with `dots set-remote <url to remote>`, then you can track your changed files with `dots track`, then push to remote with `dots push`.
+The first time the git bare repo is created, you must set your repo remote url with `dots set-remote <url to remote>`.

+Then you can track your changed files with `dots track`, then push to remote with `dots push`.

 ## Notes

 The program handles deletion of files so no need to `dots rm --cached (...)` anymore.
 The program stores an old version of the trackfile in order to compare changes and delete what has been removed from the new one.

+The program also handles spaces in file names `:)`

 If you need to access git subcommands, you can do so with `--`, for example `dots -- status`.